 Toggle lists are great for students, especially for revision.
 You can have questions as toggle topics and their answers tacked away.
 After you’ve attempted to answer the questions, you can toggle to see the correct answer.
 For professionals, summaries to your notes can give you a big picture of what was covered in your last meeting, while keeping the details tacked away until you need them.

 You can add quotes to your notes and divide your blocks.

 You can hyperlink to other pages.
 Hyperlinks in a note-taking app are very important.
 They connect the information in your notes and make it easier to navigate through them.
-The hours of my life I have wasted flipping through pages of my notes and textbooks, only God knows.
-Hyperlinks using the @ function allow you mention pages and add them to relevant parts throughout your notes.
+The hours of my life I have wasted flipping through pages of my notes and textbooks.
+Only God knows.
+Hyperlinks using the @ function allow you to mention pages and add them to relevant parts throughout your notes.

 You can add math equations in Notion.
 The app supports complex Math equations that use Katex equation formulas.